2014–15 Wichita B-52s season: Season summary

-Wichita struggled at the start of the season, losing on the road to the Dallas Sidekicks then defeating the Tulsa Revolution at home before losing their next 3 games.
+Wichita struggled at the start of the season, losing on the road to the Dallas Sidekicks and then defeating the Tulsa Revolution at home before losing their next 3 games.
 The B-52s began to find their footing with wins over Tulsa and the Chicago Mustangs then losses to the Missouri Comets and Oxford City FC of Texas.
 A 5-game win streak started with back-to-back road wins over the Seattle Impact and 3 wins over the St. Louis Ambush on 3 consecutive Saturday nights.
 Wichita lost 4 more games before home-and-road wins over Tulsa to complete the season.
-They team finished with a 10-10 record, earning fourth place in the Central Division but not qualifying for post-season play.
+The team finished with a 10-10 record, earning fourth place in the Central Division but not qualifying for post-season play.

 History

 The B-52s franchise fills a gap left when the second Wichita Wings, a franchise of the third Major Indoor Soccer League, folded in 2013.
 The B-52s' team colors are based on the Wings' team colors.

-In their inaugural season, the B-52 struggled through their first 4 games, beating only the Illinois Piasa and giving up 43 goals with Nic Martinez as keeper.
+In their inaugural season, the B-52 struggled through their first 4 games, beating only the Illinois Piasa and giving up 43 goals with Nic Martinez as the keeper.
 Jason Dewey was brought in as the new primary goalkeeper, improving the winning percentage and sharply decreasing the number of goals surrendered per game.
 Wichita earned a 7–9 record but did not qualify for the Ron Newman Cup playoffs.
 The team performed better at the box office, drawing an average of 1,650 fans per game, placing them 6th in the 20-team league for average attendance.